Iterators in C#

 }

-, a built in Class that functions just like a Python dictionary or JavaScript object.
+}Above, we'll assume _dict is of type Dictionary, a built in Class that functions just like a Python dictionary or JavaScript object.

 I've typed the above iterator value with a string, but you could set is as an int and use a List just as well.